 Teamcenter now provides a digital solution, assisting BAR not only in meeting all the rules of the competition but also in demonstrating compliance through an audit trail that verifies every aspect of design.
 Claughton notes, “It’s really important that, when you go out to race, you’ve got a boat that’s in class.
 If you win but can’t produce certificates of compliance for the components, you could forfeit the race.”

 BAR is using Teamcenter to achieve control of the whole development process, from CAD through simulation and issue of drawings, to manufacture and installation.
 The aim is to build a complete and up-to-date design profile – a fully serialized boat with all components linked to a service schedule that shows how long they have been in use and how well they have performed.

 This will provide additional agility during the competitive stages.
 If any rudders or boards are replaced the night before a race, the team will be able to submit all the relevant details to the Rules Committee.

 The long-term aim is to have Teamcenter available on laptops, tablets and phones so that shore support and shop floor staff can enter queries and data as they track test performance or manufacture a part.
 The intention is to readily keep track of the sailing configuration and know which parts have been taken out, making maintenance easier for the shore crew.

 “To win the America’s Cup with a British team, to bring the America’s Cup home for the first time in its history would be the most amazing experience and for sure a career highlight,” concludes Ainslie.
-“The Siemens PLM Software systems really enable us to collate our ideas and make sure they are put into practice.
-That’s why we wanted to partner with Siemens PLM Software, and we’ve been extremely impressed with the progress we’ve made so far.”
+“The Siemens Digital Industries Software systems really enable us to collate our ideas and make sure they are put into practice.
+That’s why we wanted to partner with Siemens Digital Industries Software, and we’ve been extremely impressed with the progress we’ve made so far.”